pranav1211/Beyondmebtw/Readme.md

       ->added a css media query for the contact bar to make it hidden in smaller devices.
       ->edited and added some content to in the about section of the about page.
       ->added a different gradient background to bout page .

+    V 1.2 10/12/2023
+      -> added my other projects to the site, can be viewed using Beyondmebtw.com/Projects ->The projects are my Music and Grocery site.
+Beyondmebtw.com/Projects/Music and Beyondmebtw.com/Projects/Grocery ->Also made it so when you type Beyondmebtw.com/home or /about or /blog it redirects to the sites.